ceph/teuthology/README.rst

  `Teuthology` -- The Ceph integration test runner
 ==================================================

-The Ceph project needs automated tests.
-Because Ceph is a highly distributed system and has active kernel development, its testing requirements are quite different from typical LAMP web applications.
+``Teuthology`` is an automation framework for Ceph.
+It is used to run the vast majority of its tests and was developed because the unique requirements of testing such a highly distributed system with active kernel development meant that no other framework existed that could do its job.

-Nothing out there seemed to handle our requirements, so we wrote our own framework called `Teuthology`.
+The name '`teuthology <http://en.wikipedia.org/wiki/Teuthology>`__' refers to the study of cephalopods.

 Overview